schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Adage

-A nuclear medicine technologist tumbles a sufferer at a echoing walkway.
+A nuclear medicine technologist tumbles a sufferer at an echoing walkway.

 ## Crypto Wealth